jpeterbaker/online_bg_tools/README.txt

 is to copy the game number from the URL and paste it in the base URL of the other page type.

 This little project is to make it easy to change between page types.
-What I have written is a Javascript function that parses the URL and HTML of the current page and opens a new tab displaying the opposite page type.
+What I have written is a Javascript function that parses the URL of the current page and opens a new tab displaying the opposite page type.
 To be as easy to use as possible, this Javascript is meant to be used as a browser bookmarklet.